 that childhood, also needed that tactile, hands-on build-stuff experience!

 So what about girls?
-Ryan has returned to a Lego phase of
+My son has returned to a Lego phase of

 late, and is building all kinds of interesting space transport vehicles

 (triggered by their recent introduction to the Star Wars trilogies)--some from

 the sets but mostly of his own invention.
 I asked Sara why she didn't join in,

 and told her that she would be at a disadvantage relative to boys.
 She brushed

 me off, but lo and behold, over the last several days she has been building with

 Lego blocks too.
 Interestingly, she is building social environments--starting

 with a playground and building out from there.
 Lego Belville goes after some of